 We pride ourselves in offering the best legal training, and our Bar Practice Course (BPC) is no exception.

 It is designed to help you secure pupillage and prepare you for life as a barrister.
 You'll receive dedicated support from our specialist careers service from the moment you accept your place, giving you the best chance of securing pupillage and acquiring as much varied experience as possible.
-This is why 58% of our students secured pupillage within one year of successfully completing their course**.
+This is why 59% of our students secured pupillage in 2018**.

 When you study the Bar Practice Course with us you will receive: